Alexander Gonzalez (businessman): Vote of no confidence

 On April 5, 2007, 464 out of 600 faculty members at Sacramento State, or 77%, approved a no-confidence referendum against Gonzalez amid the University's $6.5 million structural deficit at the time, and Gonzalez's proposed spending priorities which included increases in class sizes, shifts to academic funding that included reductions in full-time faculty, a lack of willingness to preserve the quality of the overall academic program, while simultaneously increasing funding into business-like ventures via University Enterprises, Inc. and his heavy use of top-down decision making.
 The non-binding faculty vote would have no effect on Gonzalez's presidency, a position served under the discretion of the CSU Chancellor.
 The faculty vote also recommended that "the Faculty direct the Faculty Senate to develop a list which sets forth specific actions that the President must take with respect to the matters raised in this resolutions in order to restore the quality of the instructional program and the Faculty's confidence in his leadership."
-Gonzalez's response to the vote created more tensions between the administration and faculty, "in the 28 years I have been apart of the California State University...I have yet to encounter the level of incivility, mean-spiritedness and outright distortion that I have found among some members of the Sacramento State community.
+Gonzalez's response to the vote created more tensions between the administration and faculty, "in the 28 years I have been a part of the California State University...I have yet to encounter the level of incivility, mean-spiritedness and outright distortion that I have found among some members of the Sacramento State community.
 It embarrasses and saddens me."